-You can either include the names of referees with job title, address, telephone number and email or state “References are available on request”.
-Either way references should include one personal and one work or school reference.
+You can either include the names of referees with the job title, address, telephone number and email or state “References are available on request”.
+Either way, references should include one personal and one work or school reference.
 Referees should have known you for a minimum of two years.
 Because references are usually verified, inform your referees in advance.

 It is common in Japan to apply for a job through the Internet.
 However, you should be aware that an electronic resume does not look the same as a standard resume.
 Employers often scan resumes, so make your resume scannable by avoiding for example lines or italic fonts etc.

 Check the spelling and grammar of your Japan resume.
 Use the word processor's spell and grammar checker.
 If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Japanese or other language or if you need help in organizing your resume, send it to a professional for assistance.

 Remember that your Japan resume must be targeted, scannable and generate hits.
 If you have difficulty with your resume writing, instead of staring at a blank piece of paper, use resume samples and resume templates or:

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current resume.
 Hiring managers use them more frequently to consult your profile and supplement or check against the resume you send along.
 If you do not have an account, create one and include your social media link(s) on your resume.